martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 but in a nutshell it uses the [.NET release notes JSON][dotnet-release-notes] in GitHub to determine if there's a new .NET release available for a channel (.NET 6, .NET 7 etc.) and then raises a pull request to update the `global.json` file in the repository to use the latest SDK version.
-It can also optionally also update your .NET NuGet packages to the latest patch version in the same pull request too.
+It can also optionally update your .NET NuGet packages to the latest patch version in the same pull request too.
-For one of my repositories that uses SignalR [I also extended it include the SignalR npm package too][npm-updates].
+For one of my repositories that uses SignalR [I also extended it include the SignalR npm package][npm-updates].

 It occured to me that I could use the same process to update the version of the .NET SDK for the current .NET preview release on a branch in the same way.
 By manually running the workflow to update